 Teaching in China.

 During my English degree, I specialised in the social and scientific study of language.
-I learned the science behind language development, how language builds communities, and whether bilingualism affects our ability to interpret abstract concepts.
+I studied the science behind language development, how language builds communities, and whether bilingualism affects our ability to interpret abstract concepts.

 This interest spurred me on to teach english as a foreign language and, after graduating, I moved to China to teach English.